GovStackWorkingGroup/bb-consent/spec/4-key-digital-functionalities.md

 The capabilities for individuals that Consent Building Block supports are:

-* viewing and understanding Data Policies applying to their personal data processing;
+* viewing and understanding Data Policies applying to their Personal Data processing;
-* agreeing and disagreeing with and toggling between the conditions of personal data use as described in the Consent Agreement;
+* agreeing and disagreeing with and toggling between the conditions of Personal Data use as described in the Consent Agreement;
 * obtaining copies of their Consent Agreement(s);
 * delegating their consent rights (out-of-scope for current technical release).